-One of collectl's main features is its ability to generate files in a ready-to-plot format which is compatible with what gnuplot expects and there are actually 2 main types of files that it generates.
+One of collectl's main features is its ability to generate output in a ready-to-plot format and write that data to one or more files which are compatible with what gnuplot expects and there are actually 2 main types of files that it generates.
 The first, which has an extension of tab, represents a table of all the summary data.
 What makes this file unique is that all data elements are in a fixed set of columns - some columns may get added over time, but for all intents and purposes, the set of data for say CPUs do not change regardless of how many CPUs are in the system.
 The second type of files deal with detail data, the amount of which changes with the number of instances so a 4 CPU system will have 1/2 the data an 8 CPU system has.
-There is one file for each type of detail data.
+There is one file for each type of detail data and like raw files you tell collectl where to put the plot files with -f.

 Plot files can be generated in 2 ways and each has its own advantages as well as disadvantages.